Home Insurance Deductibles - How Do They Work?

 Example 3 - A fire burns through $50,000 in damages

 This would fall under the Regular AOP Deductible, so you would pay the first $1,000 for damages, and the insurance company would cover $49,000 in damage.

 Verdict: File Claim

 Hopefully, the above example shows you how deductibles can drastically change what you are responsible for in a claim situation.
 In some cases, you don't have an option to choose specific deductibles as carriers can require a minimum % deductible for hurricane damage.
 These minimums can vary from state to state.
 In coastal states, there are named storm deductibles, which are slightly more broad than hurricane deductibles.

 Should I Get The Lowest Deductible?

 The most crucial factor to take into account when choosing your deductible is whether or not you'll be able to cover the damages should anything happen to your home.

 The benefit of a lower deductible comes at the cost of a higher premium.
 Over time, the extra money you pay towards your premium could be more expensive than the money you would pay out of pocket for a higher deductible.

 If you plan not to file small claims anyway, aim for the higher deductible as carriers will throw you home insurance discounts.

 How Do Covered Perils Affect Your Deductible?

 Your deductible for a claim will ultimately depend on what peril is causing the damage.
 Perils refer to potential sources of damage to your home.

 How the Wind/Hail Deductible Differs

 Most claims for home insurance fall under wind/hail damage.
-As a result, many insurance companies have a different deductible for the damage caused during storms.
+As a result, many insurance companies have different deductibles for the damage caused during storms.

 When Should You File a Claim?

 You may rush to file a claim any time there is damage to your house, but you're always better off evaluating the situation before acting.
 You will have to pay your deductible first, so it's not in your best interest to file small claims or claims close to the value of the deductible.